 John M. Kennedy

-Professor of Music in Composition and Theory
+Chair and Professor of Music in Composition and Theory

 American composer John M Kennedy produces an eclectic group of work, ranging from mixed ensemble and solo pieces to multi-media works (which he refers to as his “things and gadgets” series) and a group of “Songbooks” inspired by Whitman.
 This season “Sangre Eterna” (Song Book II) and his “Duo Concerto” for violin, clarinet and chamber ensemble will be premiered in Los Angeles and Norway, respectively, and his multi media collaboration with Robert Martin, “Cell-a-Phone Rap” will be performed as part of Soundwalk 2008 in Long Beach, California.